 MOD IAP/11A19A3A4/5

 4.2.16bis In application of § 4.2.16, an administration may indicate the changes to the information communicated to the Bureau under § 4.2.6 and published under § 4.2.8.
-(WRC-03)
+In submitting such information, noting the requirements of § 5.1.6, the administration may also request the Bureau to examine the submission in respect of notification under § 5.1.2.
+(WRC-19)

 Reasons: To allow the submission of a single notice for both the modification of the Appendix 30A Plan in Region 2 and the Notification.